12 Days of Giveaways: Win a $1,000 Starbucks card | Dished

 2. Tweet the following: (1 entry)

-- Win a $475 @StarbucksCanada gift card to satisfy your beverage needs all summer long https://bit.ly/35EMw5b Follow @DailyHiveTO and RT to enter!
+- Win a [email protected] gift card to satisfy your beverage needs all summer long https://bit.ly/35FijTB Follow @DailyHiveYYC and RT to enter!

 3. Subscribe to the Daily Hive newsletter: (1 entry)